BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 **Credits:**

 - Dortania's OpenCore Install Guide ([Here](https://dortania.github.io/OpenCore-Install-Guide/))
 - bilbo's "Z820 - High Sierra, the Great Guide" ([here](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/)), and many of the follow-up contributions in the same forum.
-My build would be be possible without these guy's work.
+My build would be be possible without those guy's work.

 **What I have done:**